 Hiring a disability attorney or advocate who has experience in the field can prove to be very beneficial for your case.
 For example, the SSA will likely have a vocational expert testify at your disability appeals hearing.

 This person will speak to the current job market as it relates to your transferable skills.
-An experienced attorney will have an opportunity to cross-examine the vocational expert, thus providing you with better odds of winning your claim.
+An experienced attorney will have an opportunity to cross-examine the vocational expert, and possibly provide you with better odds of winning your claim.